LizGoro90/db-tour/tutorials/transactions/01/README.md

 ### Transactions

+Transactions are used to represent any change in the database (such as update, insert, and delete queries expressed through SQL builder or raw SQL) to allow correct recovery from failures.

-Use the `Tx` method on a SQL database session to create a transaction block, this method expects a `context.Context` value and a `func(sqlbuilder.Tx) error` function.
+To create a transaction block, use the `Tx` method on the SQL database session.
+This method expects a `context.Context` value and a `func(sqlbuilder.Tx) error` function (which takes a single sqlbuilder.Tx argument and returns an error).

 ```go
 ctx := context.Background()